What is Paint Protection Film (PPF)?

 Why not just use a regular bra or bugshield?

 Decades ago those were the only alternative, but you no longer have to conceal your paint to protect it.
 Black, vinyl bras are high maintenance and can severely damage your paint if not removed and cleaned frequently.
 Many automakers have even stopped offering OEM vinyl bras for new models.

 Bugshields typically require drilling to install, only protect the leading hood edge, and they alter the vehicle’s aerodynamics.

 “I don’t like the seam.”

-Upon close inspection, the trailing seam of the Standard hood and fender coverage is sometimes noticeable, especially on dark colored cars.
+Upon close inspection, the trailing seam of the Standard/partial hood and fender coverage is sometimes noticeable, especially on dark colored cars.
 If “the seam” bothers you, inquire about full hood and full fender coverage.
 This option is available for most models.
 On some vehicles, a pre-cut hood may not be available (this is sometimes the case for hoods with significant cowling, recesses, and/or protrusions).

 What is Rocker Panel and Trunk Ledge coverage?